appy-one/acebase/README.md

 * FIXED: Before v0.7.0 ```fulltext:!contains``` queries on FullText indexes, and ```!contains``` queries on Array indexes did not produce the right results.

 * FIXED: Before v0.7.0 index building was done in memory (heap), which could cause a "v8::internal::FatalProcessOutOfMemory" (JavaScript heap out of memory) crash on larger datasets.
 From v0.4.3 it used an output stream and allows for larger indexes to be created, but was still vulnerable to this issue. v0.7.0 now completely builds indexes using streams from/to disk, eliminating memory issues.

-* Fulltext indexes are currently only able to index words with latin characters.
-This will be fixed in a following version.

 ## Authors